marjoleinbruijning/trackdem/README.md

 <!-- TUTORIAL -->
 ### Tutorial

-A full tutorial is available on CRAN (<a href='https://cran.r-project.org/web/packages/trackdem/vignettes/tutorial.pdf'>here</a>).
+A full tutorial is provided with the package (<a href='https://cran.r-project.org/web/packages/trackdem/vignettes/tutorial.pdf'>here</a>).
 Some test code to get you started is given below.

 ```r